 Ignite (off-campus weekend retreat for first-years)

 Ignite is a great way to make lasting friendships with first-year students from across campus who want to deepen their faith and explore their path for the future.

 Meaning “God’s Time” in Greek, Kairos is a student-run retreat that allows undergraduates the opportunity to step back from the many demands of life at Boston College in order to intentionally reflect on their relationships with God, with themselves, and with others.
 Using a simple, straightforward approach to conversation and reflection, it is a retreat open to students of all faith backgrounds and experiences.
 Retreatants listen to talks, discuss experiences in small groups, and experience some special Kairos surprises - all led by other students who have been on Kairos before.
 We currently offer 12 retreats each year.

-Daily Life Retreat (on-campus Fall retreat)
+Lenten Retreat (on-campus Spring retreat)

 Manresa (off-campus silent retreat)

 Manresa is an annual directed retreat for undergraduate students based on St. Ignatius of Loyola’s Spiritual Exercises.
 Manresa is a time of quiet, reflection, and prayer with an open, flexible schedule in a peaceful setting.
 It is held each year during Winter break at BC’s beautiful Connors Family Retreat Center.

 Spiritual direction is an ongoing relationship between a “directee” (person seeking direction) or “retreatant” (person making a retreat) and a “director” (qualified person giving guidance) to discuss the directee’s spiritual life.
 Through conversation and reflection, the directee becomes more attuned to God's Presence in their life, and can respond more fully to God in all areas of their life.
 Campus Ministry offers students the opportunity to meet one-on-one with any of several campus ministers and other faculty and staff members to discuss, on an ongoing basis, any issues relating to faith.